-A full-size table generally weighs in at over 200lb, and will usually be delivered in two packages.
+A full-size table weighs in at over 200lb, and will usually be delivered in two packages.
 You would want to put the table together in the place that you are going to use it.
-Building it in your garage for example, then moving it is going to be difficult, as the table will be cumbersome and large.
-It will not fit through doors or around corner easily
+Building it in your garage, for example, then moving it is going to be difficult, as the table will be cumbersome and large.
+It will not fit through doors or around corners easily.

 Another great idea is to look on YouTube for a video of how to put together the table.
-This is a lot better than looking at the instructions on paper, if you can find the video, I would recommend that you watch it from start to finish before you begin doing anything with your purchase
+This is a lot better than looking at the instructions on paper, if you can find the video, I would recommend that you watch it from start to finish before you do anything with your purchase.

-If you do not like the idea of building the table yourself, Amazon has some professional handymen that can make the table for you.
-This service has excellent reviews with almost 90% giving it 5-stars.
+If you dislike the idea of building the table yourself, Amazon has some professional handymen that can make the table for you.
+This service has excellent reviews, with almost 90% giving it 5-stars.

 This package includes

 Clean up of packaging and debris